lukasnijhawan/CS4641Group15/docs/README.md

 #### Unsupervised Section:

 ##### Dataset
 This dataset was obtained from Kaggle and contains 1.88 million records for U.S. wildfires from 1992 to 2015.
-Each entry contains 38 features including fire size and fire size class (a ranking from A to G based on fire size; see table below for size qualifications).
+Each entry contains 38 features including fire size as well as fire size class (a ranking from A to G based on fire size; see table below for size qualifications).
 ![Dataset](1.jpg)

 ##### Data Cleaning + Feature Reduction
 Many features included in the dataset provided fire identification information or were irrelevant to fire size and were thus dropped from the dataset.
 Redundant features capturing identical information were simplified to the minimum number of features required to best represent the feature.